 We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 Twelve years after his diagnosis, my dad experienced some new and major Parkinson’s Disease symptoms.
 One of the more noticeable things he experienced was a dramatic change with his voice, going from a fairly normal volume down to almost a whisper.
-It turned out that was a fairly common problem for Parkinson’s Disease patients.
+It turned out that Parkinson Disease voice loss is a fairly common problem for Parkinson’s Disease patients.

 Now researchers are working on various ideas to help with that and Jessica Huber has found an interesting technique that is helping many dealing with Parkinson Disease Voice Loss.
-As Science Daily’s article explains, [Parkinson’s Disease patients] are being retrained to speak louder using an interesting recording called “multitalker babble noise.”
+As Science Daily’s article explains, Parkinson’s Disease voice loss patients are being retrained to speak louder using an interesting recording called “multitalker babble noise.”
 Well worth reading the article!
 That’s something I would have asked our doctor about immediately.

 “’associated with risk factors such as obesity, high blood pressure, high levels of triglycerides, and high levels of C-reactive protein, which has been linked to oxidative stress and inflammation,’ says Linda Van Horn, a registered dietitian and chair of the American Heart Association’s Nutrition Committee.”

-Of additional importance for those of us in the Sandwich Generation, caring for elderly parents like me and my dad with Parkinsons, is the example we are setting for our grandkids.
+One extra thought of additional importance for those of us in the Sandwich Generation, caring for elderly parents like me and my dad with Parkinsons, is the example we are setting for our grandkids.
 I have to confess I am bad about my sodas.
 I have started using more diet sodas, though there are concerns about those as well.
 I will have to think about this.
 How about you?
 Are you ready to give up on sugar?
 (2018 update – Thanks to a surgery I had a couple of years ago, I gave up sodas cold turkey (with the help of the morphine during the hospital stay) and feel SO much better!
 Well worth quitting!).